 - 1. Region venues must contain enough seating for ALL schools to observe performances at one time. - 2.
-There is no charge for admission for the audience members at regional competitions.
+There may be a charge for admission for the audience members at regional competitions.
 State Championships may charge up to \$10.00 per person.